 There is a Bloomingdale’s on Broadway, which is a bit smaller than the Midtown branch.
 It also has free wifi and free toilets (look for signs that say lounge/restroom) so is a good pitstop during your shopping spree.
-There’s also an Old Navy, here you can find cheap clothing for children and adults.
-Broadway is also home to stores such as Banana Republic, American Eagle Outfitters, H&M, Uniqlo and Topshop.
-In Addition, Forever 21 and Victoria’s Secret are located here, but it’s not only clothing.
+There’s also a big Nike store, with five floors full of sneakers and sportswear.
+Broadway is also home to stores such as Banana Republic, American Eagle Outfitters, H&M and UNIQLO.
+In Addition, Forever 21 and Prada are located here, but it’s not only clothing.
 Head to Best Buy for electronics or Crate and Barrel for homeware.

 Prince, Broome and Spring Street

 Leave Broadway and wander the cobblestone streets, away from the larger crowds.
 Here, you’ll find more luxury brands like Louis Vuitton and Stella McCartney.
-On Prince Street there is also a big Apple store.
+On Prince Street, there is also a big Apple store.
 In one of its side streets, you’ll find Canada Goose, a great place to buy a new winter coat.
 West Broadway is also worth a stroll, it has a few nice art galleries and UK brand Riess is there plus a big Gucci store that almost looks like a museum.
 Greene Street is also a nice option and usually a bit more peaceful.
 Here you’ll find the American outdoor brand Patagonia and a branch of the Italian Stone Island.